misterdustinface/LuaJ-Futures/README.md

 ## Why futures are useful
   Futures are practical for delegating tasks, but they are especially suited for delegating lengthy tasks.

-  Essentially, you can run some process in the background, and worry about it's return value later.
+  Essentially you can run some process in the background and worry about it's return value later.

 ## You should use futures for
   - Loading pictures, video, or sound within a menu